To view examples of Teri’s articles, please return to the drop-down menu and select one.

 Writer/editors, as well as anyone in publishing in general, knows that magazines are pretty much now gone with the wind.
 Print media has been overwhelmed by fast, easy, and often free internet content.
 It’s a shame, not just for professional writers and editors but also for anyone who enjoys reading.

 “It was a good run,” Teri says now.
 “And I daresay the skills I gained and contributed to such enterprises are not ‘gone with the wind.’ ” Writing, editing, coordinating with designers, brainstorming, planning, and seeing a product through to publication are still useful and relevant.
-In publishing, in direct marketing, in internet venues, in any setting where skilled people collaborate to produce a final product.
+In publishing, in direct marketing with a digital marketing agency, in internet venues, in any setting where skilled people collaborate to produce a final product.

 1993-2014, Sanctuary, The Magazine of the Massachusetts Audubon Society, Lincoln, MA